abs0luty/tiny-interner/README.md

 # `ry_interner` crate.
-~300 lines of Rust code that implement string internering for Ry programming language compiler.
+~300 lines of Rust code that implement string internering for your programming language compiler.

 ## Example
 ```rs